 The previous DSM’s official criteria (DSM-IV-TR) were empirically based and rigorously tested.
 Yet, they were developed with children in mind, not adults.
 Therefore, leading ADHD experts considered it problematic in diagnosing adults.
 Furthermore, the guidelines didn’t reflect recent thinking about when the signs of ADHD first appear.

-Moreover, previous guidelines required that impairing symptoms be apparent before age seven.
+Moreover, previous guidelines required that impairing symptoms manifest before age seven.
 Yet, as Brown points out, some signs are not noticeable until middle school or junior high, college, and even later adulthood.
 Consider two common possibilities:

 - Parents sometimes provide so much support that it obscures impairments.